WardPearce/Paycord/README.md

 # Welcome to Paycord
-Easily monetize your Discord roles with Paycord using Docker, Stripe & Flask.
+Paid roles for discord using Stripe, Python, Flask & Docker.

 ## Setup
 ### Production